 peanut butter frosting

-- Using your hand-held mixer or a stand mixer fitted with the paddle attachment, beat the unsalted butter and peanut butter together until smooth.
+- Using your hand mixer or a stand mixer fitted with the paddle attachment, beat the unsalted butter and peanut butter together until smooth.
 Add in the vanilla extract.

-- Switch the mixer speed to low and gradually add in the sifted confectioners sugar, then add in the heavy whipping cream.
+- Switch the mixer speed to low and gradually add in the sifted powdered sugar, then add in the heavy whipping cream.
 Scrape down the sides of the bowl as needed.

 - Using a small spatula or piping bag with a tip of your choice, add the peanut butter frosting to the bottom of a whoopie pie cake.
 Then top with another cake.